spanishGab/python-snake-game/README.md

 I also made some modifications in the game, such as:

 * Creation of the snake's speed, that increases when the size of the snake is a multiple of eight;
-* Correction of some bugs that were occurring originally, like when the UP and RIGHT keys (or something like that) were pressed together, the snake simply was dying;
+* Correction of some bugs that were occurring originally, like when the UP and RIGHT keys (or something like that) were pressed together, the snake just died;
 * Creation of a new interface to the game;
 * Creation of the score marking;
-* Creation of a score register (using a simple .txt file).
+* Creation of a best score register (using a simple .txt file).

 ## How to play